-- 1. Select GrafNet from the Waypoint GPS program group in your Start menu. - 2.
-Select File | New Project. - 3.
+- Convert all raw data to Waypoint format prior to creating a GrafNet project.
+See Section 5.4, GNSS Data Converter Overview on page 143 for more information. - 2.
+Open GrafNet from the Waypoint GPS program group in your Start menu. - 3.
+Select File | New Project. - 4.
 Find the directory where the project files will be located.
-GrafNet creates many files during processing so using a new directory makes things easier. - 4.
+GrafNet creates many files during processing so using a new directory makes things easier. - 5.
 Give the project a name and click Save. - Entering the name of a project that already exists overwrites the file contents.